Intranet adoption is tricky.

 Once employees saw just how simple it was for their president to host live videos, they opted to create and upload their own video content.
 This was easy to do because most employees had publishing rights to post their own content.

 While in some organizations it makes sense to restrict intranet content authoring to specific users, MedData enables company-wide posting.
 This was a huge driver of engagement.
 Democratizing content creation also reduces the workload of those responsible for overseeing the intranet.

 The first few weeks on the job can make or break the employee experience; not too surprising considering many organizations struggle with onboarding new employees.
 In fact, a recent Gallup poll revealed only 12 percent of employees strongly agree that their organization does a great job of onboarding.

 One of the easiest ways to improve this phase of employment is to ensure employees are equipped with all the necessary tools and resources for them to be successful.

 At MedData, all onboarding information is now hosted on Pulse.
 New employees complete a short training course to familiarize themselves with Pulse and can access further on-demand videos from there.

 Creativity for the win

 By personalizing and customizing Pulse, MedData transformed their intranet into a vibrant and engaging site that employees continually want to access.

 “I am continuously amazed by the responsiveness and creativity of the ThoughtFarmer Professional Services Team.
 They seem to be able to create every customization idea I approached them with,” said Sean.

-This level of personalization helped MedData align their intranet with their corporate objectives and playful culture.
+This level of personalization and gamification helped MedData align their intranet with their corporate objectives and playful culture.
 It also helped them find creative and innovative ways for employees to discover and leverage all the tools they required to be successful in their roles.
 Most importantly, Pulse helped MedData get to the heart of employee engagement.